MicrosoftDocs/Devices-docs/surface/maintain-optimal-power-settings-on-Surface-devices.md

 owner, using algorithms to calculate optimal power requirements.
 It works in conjunction with Windows power manager to allocate or throttle only the exact amount of power required for hardware components to function.
-This article applies to all currently supported Surface devices including Surface Pro 7+, Surface Laptop Go, Surface Pro 7, Surface Pro X, and Surface Laptop 3.
+This article applies to all currently supported Surface devices.

 ## Utilizing the custom power profile in Surface